Store FAQ

 Because all of our customers have their own needs and tastes, and because no body is the same, every Shapeshifters binder and sports bra is made for its individual customer.
 Each one is a unique garment created to our customers’ specifications and no two are alike.

 The inner layers of our garments are a strong but soft power mesh, an 85/15 lycra/nylon blend which we are proud to source domestically from within New England.
 The outer layer of non-mesh garments, accessories, and dress skirts is typically a 70/30 lycra/nylon blend of four-way stretch spandex.
-This is usually either sourced from deadstock fabrics based in New York City, or custom-printed in North Carolina.
+This is typically either sourced from deadstock fabrics in New York City, or custom-printed in North Carolina.

 Our base fabrics are sourced from a mill in Rhode Island; our outer fabrics are sourced domestically.
 Because we prioritize environmental impact, labor ethics, and supply chain accountability, we do not source fabrics overseas, and we try to find sources as close to us as possible.
-The exception to this is our source in Portland, Oregon, who supply us with recycled poly spandex for our solid black and solid white binders!
+The exception to this is our source in Portland, Oregon, who supply us with recycled poly spandex for our solid black and solid white binders.
 The fibers are made from plastic bottles.
-It’s pretty neat.
+It's pretty neat.

 Our product packaging is 100% recycled poly mailers, recyclable with plastic bags, and tissue paper and stickers both made with recycled and recyclable materials.
 We pack using EcoEnclose products, and highly recommend them.